sunithasomanna/ODIM/README.md

     -  Generic Redfish plugin for ODIM (The GRF plugin): This plugin can be used for any Redfish-compliant device
     -  Dell plugin for ODIM: Plugin for managing Dell servers
    -  Plugin for unmanaged racks \(URP): This plugin acts as a resource manager for unmanaged racks.
+   -  Cisco ACI plugin: Plugin for managing Cisco ACI servers
 -  Integration of additional third-party plugins

    Resource Aggregator for ODIM allows third parties to easily develop and integrate their plugins into its framework.
 For more information, see [Resource Aggregator for Open Distributed Infrastructure Management™ Plugin Developer's Guide](https://github.com/ODIM-Project/ODIM/blob/development/plugin-redfish/README.md).

 ## Resource Aggregator for ODIM deployment overview